The Enigma of Clarence Thomas

-A groundbreaking revisionist take on Clarence Thomas, the Supreme Court justice everyone knows about but no one knows
+The Enigma of Clarence Thomas is a groundbreaking revisionist take on the Supreme Court justice everyone knows about but no one knows.

 Most people can tell you two things about Clarence Thomas: Anita Hill accused him of sexual harassment, and he almost never speaks from the bench.
-Here are some things they don’t know: Until Thomas went to law school, he was a black nationalist.
+Here are some things they don’t know: Thomas is a black nationalist.
 In college he memorized the speeches of Malcolm X. He believes white people are incurably racist.

-In the first analysis of its kind, Corey Robin– one of the foremost analysts of the right—delves deeply into both Thomas’s biography and his jurisprudence, masterfully reading his Supreme Court opinions against the backdrop of his autobiographical and political writings and speeches.
-The hidden source of Thomas’s conservative views, Robin argues, is a profound skepticism that racism can be overcome.
-Thomas is convinced that any government action on behalf of African-Americans will be tainted by this racism, and that the most African-Americans can hope for is that white people will get out of their way.
+In the first examination of its kind, Corey Robin– one of the foremost analysts of the right (The Reactionary Mind) – delves deeply into both Thomas’s biography and his jurisprudence, masterfully reading his Supreme Court opinions against the backdrop of his autobiographical and political writings and speeches.
+The hidden source of Thomas’s conservative views, Robin shows, is a profound skepticism that racism can be overcome.
+Thomas is convinced that any government action on behalf of African-Americans will be tainted by racism; the most African-Americans can hope for is that white people will get out of their way.